CertainlyAria/typescript-starter/README.md

 > 💡 Under the hood, this step uses `tsconfig.prod.json` instead of `tsconfig.json` for TypeScript configuration.
 This is necessary in order to prevent generating type definitions for test files.

-### Compile both CommonJS & Ecma Modules

-While support for ES Modules are pretty good, there are still scenarios where you might want to work with CJS.
-For example as of writing this, `babel-node` [doesn't support native ES Modules](https://github.com/babel/babel/issues/14218#issuecomment-1026610620). `babel-node` is used to compile files on the fly during development.

-`babel.config.js` reads ES Module transform target from environment variables.
-This way build script can change the environment variable and get different outputs using just one config file for babel.

-#### Caveats

-TODO
+### Transpile Using Babel

+Source code will be transpiled using babel according to configuration in `babel.config.cjs` file.

+> ⚠️ CommonJS support is removed from this template.
+Transpiler will only generate EcmaScript modules.

 ### Minify the Output

 This step uses [UglifyJS](https://github.com/mishoo/UglifyJS) to minify the contents of `dist` directory.
-You can modify the options for UglifyJS in `scripts/build/\_\_internals\_\_/uglify-js-options.ts` file.
+You can modify the options for UglifyJS in `scripts/build/commands/minify.js` file.

 <p align="right">(<a href="#top">back to top</a>)</p>